vinchang920/Portfolio2018/index.md

 <img src="https://github.com/vinchang920/Portfolio2018/blob/master/tempconverter.png" width="400" height="300" />
 Here's an easy and intuitive tempurature converter coded in java/processing.
 A link to the sourcecode can be found [here](https://github.com/vinchang920/Portfolio2018/blob/master/tempconverter/src)
 ### Etcha Sketch
+THis is a fully functional Etcha Sketch programmed in processing/java.
+Use the arrow keys to draw your creation!
 <img src="https://github.com/vinchang920/Portfolio2018/blob/master/sketch.png" />
 ### About
 Vincent Chang